Tracy Hazas is a stage/screen actor based in New York. SAG-e/AEA. Represented by KMR Talent and Abrams Artists.

 TRACY HAZAS (SAG-e/AEA) is an actor and movement director from Louisville, Kentucky now based in New York.
 She made her feature debut in White Rabbit, at Sundance 2018.
 She’s half Cuban; Hazas rhymes with the Spanish casas.

-New to LA, Tracy has performed at various NYC theaters including New York City Center, Dixon Place, Theater for the New City, and HERE Arts Center.
-She's worked on immersive theater productions with Punchdrunk and Elastic City; collaborated on performance projects with DreamLab (dir.
-Niegel Smith) and performance artist Susana Cook; and been featured in physical theatre projects by choreographers Charles Moulton and Annie Loui.
-Regionally, she has performed at the Aurora Theatre Company and CenterREP in the Bay Area, as well as Theaterworks (Colorado), Company of Angels (LA), VoxTheater (NH) and other venues.
+Tracy has performed at various NYC theaters including New York City Center, Dixon Place, Abrons Art Center, Theater for the New City, HERE Arts Center and Punchdrunk’s McKittrick Hotel.
+She's collaborated with director Niegel Smith and performance artist Susana Cook; and been featured in physical theater works by choreographers Charles Moulton and Annie Loui.
+She is an affiliated artist with Counter-Balance Theater.
+Regionally, she’s performed at the Aurora Theatre Company and CenterREP in the Bay Area, among others.